 Student Records Information

 Student records contain information directly relating to a current or formerly enrolled student and are maintained by the college or a party acting on behalf of the college.
 Directory information is student record information that is generally considered not harmful or an invasion of privacy if released.
-HCC identifies the following items as directory information: students’ names, addresses, email addresses, photographs, phone numbers, learning programs (e.g., major fields of study), enrollment dates, degrees, honors and awards, participation in officially recognized college activities or sports, and athletes’ weight and height.
+HCC identifies the following items as directory information: students’ names, addresses, email addresses, photographs, phone numbers, high school attended, areas of study, enrollment dates, degrees, honors and awards, participation in officially recognized college activities or sports, and athletes’ weight and height.
 FERPA allows the release of directory information without student consent.
-However, the college generally releases only the following information: students’ names, dates of enrollment, major fields of study, degrees, and confirmation of honors and awards or a lack thereof.
-Students may request that their directory information be withheld by submitting a written request using the appropriate form that is obtained from the office of records, registration, and veterans’ affairs.
-The college honors these requests for the term the request was submitted.
+However, the college generally releases only the following information: students’ names, high school attended, dates of enrollment, areas of study, degrees and certificates earned and unearned, and confirmation of honors and awards or a lack thereof.
+Students may request that their directory information be withheld by submitting a written request using the appropriate form obtained from the office of records, registration, and veterans’ affairs.
+The college honors these requests until the student requests in writing that it be removed.